3 REASONS NOT TO MISS THIS SHOW:

 3. This rich array of collaborators will bring you the varied textures and altitudes of Steven Schick’s pilgrimage up the California coast, in a musical palimpsest that evokes the landscapes and communities he traversed in his 700 mile walk.
 Consider this Wild for the orchestral sect.

-MacArthur Fellow George Lewis creates a musical interpretation of percussionist and composer Steven Schick’s journal documenting a 700-mile walk from the US-Mexico border to the San Francisco Bay Area in 2006.
+Soundlines: A Dreaming Track is MacArthur Fellow George Lewis’s musical interpretation of percussionist and composer Steven Schick’s journal documenting his 700-mile walk from the US-Mexico border to the San Francisco Bay Area in 2006.
+Directed by Jim Findlay, Schick performs as speaker and percussionist, joined by a chamber ensemble featuring eight musicians from the International Contemporary Ensemble (ICE) and electronics.

 “[ICE is] the new gold standard for new music.” — The New Yorker